JimTheKiwi/ublox/README.md

 * `rate`: Rate in Hz of measurements.
 Defaults to 4.
 * `nav_rate`: How often navigation solutions are published in number of measurement cycles.
 Defaults to 1.
 * `enable_ppp`: Enable precise-point-positioning system.
 Defaults to false.
+* `wkn_rollover`: Week Number for start of 1024 week period for GPS clock, (0 sets to firmware default which should be firmware compilation date)
 * `gnss/sbas`: Enable satellite-based augmentation system.
 Defaults to false.
 * `sbas/max`: Maximum number of SBAS channels.
 Defaults to 0.
 * `sbas/usage`: See `CfgSBAS` message for details.
 Defaults to 0.